Overview of the Parents Under Pressure Program

 Read more »

-Module 11: Relationships
+Module 11: Life Skills

 Read more »

-Module 12: Closure
+Module 12: Relationships

 The completion of the PuP program can be a time of mixed emotions for both parent and therapist.
 For many it is a time of joyful celebration.
 It might be the first time the parent has successfully completed anything in their lives, let alone concrete evidence that they are in control of parenting.